Arts festival expands with 2021 return

 “As we approach 10 years, I think we’re finding our groove,” he said.”I think it continues to grow and impact the visibility of the performing arts and art in general.
 We’re seeing more and more people coming from a further distance to enjoy what we’re doing.”

-The festival gets underway Friday night with a dedication and donor event at the Temple of Creative Arts at 7:30 p.m.
-The former synagogue was donated to the organization in 2019, and Friday’s event is to welcome donors to the dedication of the rehabilitated performance and event space.
-The public is invited to enjoy hors d’oeuvres, drinks and dedicatory performances by the festival’s guest artists.
-Additionally, local artist Chris Abigt and area high school students will be painting a mural for the temple’s terrace garden that patrons will be able to view, Roemerman said.
+The festival got underway Friday night with a dedication and donor event at the Temple of Creative Arts.
+The former synagogue was donated to the organization in 2019, and Friday’s event was held to welcome donors to the dedication of the rehabilitated performance and event space.
+The evening included hors d’oeuvres, drinks and dedicatory performances by the festival’s guest artists.
+Additionally, local artist Chris Abigt and area high school students worked on a mural for the temple’s terrace garden as patrons were able to look on.
 The mural will celebrate the joy of the performing arts and the role that visual arts play in interpreting sound, movement and expression, according to the festival’s brochure.

 The festival continues at 7 p.m.
 Saturday with a Gothic Gala on the lawn of the American Gothic House in Eldon.
 The five-course dinner presented by Appanoose Rapids will also feature performances from local and festival artists.
 Tickets are available by contacting 641-777-0894 or visiting www.americangothicfest.org.